-Given at the US Libertarian Party National Convention in Indianapolis, Indiana, USA, on 5th July, 2002
+What follows is a transcript of the talk I gave at the US Libertarian Party National Convention in Indianapolis, Indiana, USA, on 5th July, 2002:

-[WOMAN IN A TALIBAN-STYLE BURQA ENTERS FROM DOOR ON THE LEFT OF THE PODIUM]
+[WOMAN IN A TALIBAN-STYLE BURKA APPROACHES THE PODIUM]

 When you see a woman in a burqa like this, how does that make you feel?
 What does it represent?

 In Afghanistan under the Taliban, women were forced to wear costumes like this, and if they were caught deviating even slightly from this prescribed costume, they were severely beaten.

 As you know, this situation changed with the removal of the Taliban regime.
 Now, women in Afghanistan have a choice of whether to wear this or not.